 Typically, weekends are considered red when it comes to spending.
 Going out, groceries, entertainment, etc… Retailers are quite aware of the trend.
 Therefore they put in effort and money to capture sales and entice people to spend more.
 That is why during weekdays some retailers give discounts

 2. Limit your food intake

 By reducing your daily food intake from 3 meal per day to 2 meals per day you can cut your grocery bill by 10%

 Shop summer garments in winter,winter garments in summer.
 I mean, you see the strategy.

 4. Park your car at least twice a week

 It is not only good for the environment,your health but also for your pocket.
 You can take public transportation for instance.

 5. ATM card (debit or credit card) only for emergency use.

 This is a very unusual method.
-But if well apply it would yield really good benefits.
-Every month, get an envelop for every part of your budget, withdraw the exact amount and stick to its.
+But if well applied it would yield really good benefits.
+Every month, get an envelope for every part of your budget, withdraw the exact amount, and stick to it.

-6. Get a self employed or a small business owner you trust.
+6. Lend money to a self employed or a small business owner you trust.